ac2522/long_context_prompting/README.md

 folder-to-llm /path/to/your/folder --format json folder-to-llm /path/to/your/folder -f markdown

-# Exclude specific files or folders (supports regex patterns)
+# Exclude specific files or folders
-folder-to-llm /path/to/your/folder --exclude "node_modules" ".git" "*.log"
+folder-to-llm /path/to/your/folder --exclude "*.log" "temp.txt"

+# Exclude directory contents but show directories in structure (note the trailing slash)
+folder-to-llm /path/to/your/folder --exclude "node_modules/" ".git/" "venv/"

 # Save output to a file
 folder-to-llm /path/to/your/folder --output result.txt